ML-KULeuven/ml-project-2021-2022/README.md

 ### Installation cannot find tensorflow

-Tensorflow is not compatible with Python3.9 use Python3.8 or older.
+Tensorflow is not compatible with Python3.9 use Python3.8 or earlier.

 On macos you can use an older version by running these commands before the install script: